hurricane-response/florence-api/README.md

 Development Process
 -------
+#### Tests and Testing
+Code should have tests, and any pull requests should be made only after you've made sure passes the test suite

 #### Git and Github use
+We force pull-requests from feature branches to master.
+Once something lands in master, it goes live instantly

 ##### Keeping your fork in sync
 * `git remote add upstream git@github.com:sketch-city/harvey-api.git`
-* `git pull upstream`
+* `git fetch upstream`

 #### Branching
-With your own forked repo we strongly recommend that you create branches for each logical unit for work you do.
+Within your own forked repo create branches for each logical unit for work you do.
+One benefit of doing this is you'll be able to periodically sync your forked repo with upstream repo into the master branch without conflicting with work you may be doing.

 #### Pull Requests
-(Coming Soon)
+When you believe your code is ready to be merged into the upstream repository (sketch-city/harvey-api) by creating a pull request.
+Do this by
+* In github click the "Compare & pull request" button that github will present to you once you've committed changes to local repo
+* Describe what you changed and why; reference the issue(s) if any that your work addresses

 ##### More Information and Further Reading
 * More information about keeping your fork in sync with the upstream repository may be found at https://help.github.com/articles/syncing-a-fork/